Boat on the River: Reception

 Allmusic reviewer Mike DeGagne praised both "Boat on the River" and fellow Cornerstone single "Lights" for their "silky harmonies and welcoming choruses".
 Canadian Press critic Michael Lawson said it has a "Russian folksong flavor" and called it a "showcase for Shaw's balalaika-like mandolin work" The Pittsburgh Press critic Pete Bishop called it a "zippy Mediterranean-style dance on which Tommy Shaw stars on mandolin" and "a fine novelty number."
 Eric Hegedus of The Morning Call said that the song "charts a new course for Styx" and that "the mandolin and autoharp, both played by Shaw, lend a tranquil Venetian air to the song; you can actually picture yourself floating down a canal in a gondola."
 On the other hand, Wichita Beacon reviewer Terre Johnson felt that Styx should not have tried a folk song, saying that "it muddles about with a folksy sound without building into anything close to the magnitude, intensity or emotion in the other songs [on Cornerstone].

 Classic Rock critic Malcolm Dome rated "Boat on the River" as Styx 8th greatest song, saying that Shaw's mandolin and DeYoung's accordion give the song a "somewhat expressive European flavour, which makes it more than just another power ballad."
 PopMatters critic David Pike rated it one of the "41 essential pop/rock songs with accordion."

 Cover versions

 The song has been covered by Seventh Avenue, Guano Apes, and Finland's Riki Sorsa.
-The song has also been covered by Turkish artist Metin Özülkü, German folk rock band Fiddler's Green and by Bulgarian singer Mimi Ivanova.
+The song has also been covered by Turkish artist Metin Özülkü, German folk rock band Fiddler's Green, by Bulgarian singer Mimi Ivanova and by Czech singers Jiří Korn and Pavel Vítek with new lyrics by Zdeněk Borovec.

 The 1994 Slovenian song "Mlinar na Muri", which immediately became hit and eventually evergreen, with new lyrics by Tomaž Domicelj, sampled the melody of this tune.